hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Hinting is a way to tell the query planner how to execute the query.
 You can do it either explicitly (e.g. via pg_hint_plan in Postgres), or by tweaking the query, so that the planner selects the optimal plan.
 I try to stay away from the first option.
 Unless the distribution of data is very stable, you can shoot yourself in the foot.
-By explicit plan hinting in Postgres, you are interfering with its optimizer.
+Explicit hinting interferes with query planner and lock you into a suboptimal execution plan, even if the planner could find a better one.
 Normally, Postgres' cost-based  optimizer estimates costs of different possible plans and selects the cheapest, but if you use hints, you restrict its freedom of choice.
 There are certainly situations when plan hinting is the best strategy, but, from my experience, they are rare.
 If you are not sure whether to use explicit plan hinting, don't.